thams-geth/Infocruise-18/README.md

 # Infocruise-18

 # Warning
-The Gradle file has been edited for security purpose.
-You need to include your own project's gradle Fields in "google services.json" file.
-Without that the app wont run.
+This contain only source code.
+You need to create new project with this(##com.tts.infocruise18 ) package name.
+And need to add you "google services.json" file from firebase.

+Thank you.